 Maybe it was naive of me to think I would have some semblance of privacy like I had in the other villages.
 But this was a true African village where we may not have even been able to have food some days.
 It was such a true village that when I asked if we could get a car out they had none, I mean zero cars, oh wait, they had a couple of broken ones.
 We were lucky to even get a bus out of there the next day.

 When it comes to Africa be prepared for the different standards of living.
+At least if you don’t book 5 star experiences.
 There will be flys buzzing around your food, you may have to squat on the toilets instead of using a western one, the standards of cleanliness in your hotel room will differ from what you expect at home, sometimes you may have to have bucket showers with only cold water which on the hot African days that is actually refreshing; the cold ones not so much.
 The food will be a mixture of rice, meat (if you eat it) and beans and sometimes vegetables aren’t available but you definitely need to try the delicious local dishes.
 I feel like the first vegetarian to visit Mwanza – it was a foreign concept, not to mention in their eyes only poor people are vegetarian because it means you can’t afford meat.
 I couldn’t imagine being vegan and visiting!
 The accommodation is not 5 star but at least mosquito nets are provided for those of us who have those nasty mosquito borne diseases on the mind.
 If you want to spend extreme amounts of money and stay somewhere like the resort in Blended (yes please one day 😍) then it may differ but for me I think why bother coming if you just want to experience only the comforts of home?
 Oh also be prepared for ‘Africa time’, when people tell you a time to be ready be prepared for the fact they may not be there for at least another hour.
 I’m well prepared for the time thing as it seems common on islands and now Africa hehe

 You need to weigh up the pros and cons if Africa is on your list because I definitely don’t think it is for everyone, even though I would love for everyone to experience it too.
 If you want to push your boundaries and learn more about yourself than you ever thought possible then I highly recommend Africa.